 It's not always the child, sometimes it can be the parent's problem also.

-Parenting Wisely is designed to facilitate the learning of necessary skills for the healthy well-balanced raising of children from age 3-18.
+Parenting Wisely is designed to facilitate the learning of necessary skills for the healthy well-balanced raising of teenagers.
 This 7-week course is proven to reduce problem behaviors and increase communication and family unity.
 This interactive format provides nine different video enactments of typical family struggles, from teenagers playing loud music to trouble in school and more.
 After viewing the conflict, parents must choose from a list of options representing different levels of effectiveness.
 Each behavior is portrayed and then critiqued through an interactive question and answer session.
 The in-depth tutorials highlight the parenting skills depicted and give further insight into beneficial behavior.